OECD sees China growth accelerating in 2014, urges reforms

 The government is aiming for 7.5 percent growth in 2013.

-The OECD highlighted the need for Beijing to quicken structural reforms in favor of stronger domestic consumption, as economic expansion still relies heavily on investment.
+The OECD highlighted the need for Beijing to quicken structural reforms in favour of stronger domestic consumption, as economic expansion still relies heavily on investment.

-"With the economy recovering, there is now a favorable window to push forward with structural reform, in particular financial liberalization, encouraging labor mobility and tax reform," the OECD said.
+"With the economy recovering, there is now a favourable window to push forward with structural reform, in particular financial liberalisation, encouraging labour mobility and tax reform," the OECD said.

 Last week, China's leaders pledged to make the most sweeping economic and social reforms in nearly three decades to put the world's second-largest economy on a more stable footing.